-It is very hard to survive dropping your kids off at college.
-Parents usually feel that a separation from the beloved ones is a big challenge and can tug at the heartstrings.
+It is tough to survive dropping your kids off at college.
+Parents usually feel that separation from their beloved ones is a big challenge and can tug at the heartstrings.

 Here is a list of the main parents’ worries when sending their child off to college:

 This is probably the main thing parents worry about.

 How does a kid feel?
 Is everything all right with them?
 Who can help them if something happens?
 All these questions cannot prevent parents from sleeping at night.
 Therefore, if you are a student, call or text your mom and dad as often as you can to let them know you are well.

 The student’s area is an essential factor not only for the student himself but also for his parents.
 Nowadays, we live in a world that can have cruelty.
 Therefore, it is important to come home after the lectures as early as possible.
 In addition, do not walk along the dark streets alone and be aware of your surrounding at all times.
 Be careful all the time and ensure your safety to your parents.

 Bullying is increasing at schools.
 It can be common at universities and colleges as well.
 Open communications so your child can trust you to tell you if bullying occurs.